International relations with the Taliban: Historic relations

 The Taliban were supported by several militant outfits which include the Haqqani network, Al-Qaeda and the Islamic Movement of Uzbekistan.
-Several countries like China, Iran, Pakistan, Qatar, Russia allegedly support the Taliban during the War in Afghanistan (2001–2021).
+Several countries like China, Iran, Pakistan, Qatar, Russia allegedly supported the Taliban during the War in Afghanistan (2001–2021).
 However, all of their governments deny providing any support to the Taliban.
 Likewise, the Taliban also deny receiving any foreign support from any country.
 It is designated by some countries as a terrorist organization.

 During its first time in power (1996–2001), at its height ruling 90% of Afghanistan, the Taliban regime, also known as the "Islamic Emirate of Afghanistan".
 The most other nations and organizations, including the United Nations, recognised the Islamic State of Afghanistan (1992–2002), represented by the Northern Alliance, as the legitimate government of Afghanistan.
 At its peak, formal diplomatic recognition of the Taliban's government was acknowledged by three nations: Pakistan, Saudi Arabia, and the United Arab Emirates.
 Turkmenistan was the only Central Asian country at the time that maintained contact with the Taliban.
 The Taliban once supported the Chechen Republic of Ichkeria.
 In the past, Pakistan also alleged to have provided support to the Taliban.
 Regarding its relations with the rest of the world, the Islamic Emirate of Afghanistan held a policy of isolationism: "The Taliban believe in non-interference in the affairs of other countries and similarly desire no outside interference in their country's internal affairs".

 Traditionally, the Taliban were supported by Pakistan and Saudi Arabia, while Iran, Russia, Turkey, India, Uzbekistan, Kazakhstan, Kyrgyzstan, and Tajikistan formed an anti-Taliban alliance and supported the Northern Alliance.
 After the fall of the Taliban régime at the end of 2001, the composition of the Taliban supporters changed.
 According to a study by scholar Antonio Giustozzi, in the years 2005 to 2015 most of the financial support came from the states Pakistan, Saudi Arabia, Iran, China, and Qatar, as well as from private donors from Saudi Arabia, from al-Qaeda and, for a short period of time, from the Islamic State.
 About 54 percent of the funding came from foreign governments, 10 percent from private donors from abroad, and 16 percent from al-Qaeda and the Islamic State.
 In 2014, the amount of external support was close to $900 million.